 By contrast, researchers found that a prudent pattern diet did not significantly influence cancer recurrence or mortality.

-Walter Willett, MD, DrPH, Harvard School of Public Health.
+Cancer Center; and Walter Willett, MD, DrPH, Harvard School of Public Health.